masoodfaisal/ml-workshop/docs/workshop-5-deployment.md

 ## Testing your model - making an inference API call.

 Finally you can test you model that was deployed by Jenkins.
+I'm going to use [Postman - for my Model Serving/ Inference API call](https://www.postman.com/downloads) - but there are many other options.

 Construct the API URL using your experiment_id you just used in Jenkins as follows:

 https://${EXPERIMENT_ID}-ml-workshop.apps.{cluster URL}/api/v1.0/predictions